x-radio/QuickPID/README.md

 void QuickPID::SetDerivativeMode(dMode dMode);
 ```

-Sets the computation method for the derivative term, to compute based either on error (default), or on measurement.
+Sets the computation method for the derivative term, to compute based either on error or on measurement (default).

 #### SetAntiWindupMode